-Starting February 2019, Grow Tech Labs and the Cascadia Agricultural Cooperative Association invited small producers and processors across BC to review the proposed co-op concept, learn more about co-ops, provide feedback and answer questions.
-Over six weeks, 10 community meetings were organized with hundreds of sector leaders attending and providing feedback online
+Starting February 2019, Grow Tech Labs invited small producers and processors across BC to review the proposed co-op concept, learn more about co-ops, provide feedback and answer questions.
+Over six weeks, 10 community meetings were organized with hundreds of sector leaders attending and providing feedback online.

 The feedback from the community consultation has been consolidated into a discussion paper that includes a series of recommendations that have been developed to accelerate the participation of small producers and processors in the legal new marketplace.